Leader in Training: Teen Leadership Program Bay Area, CA

 Contact Us to Learn More

-After the 1 week of Leadership Training, you share your skills for 3 weeks during the summer either as a Student Leader at our Summer Day Camps or the Camp Trackers overnight program.
+After the 1 week of overnight Leadership Training, you share your skills for 3 weeks during the summer either as a Student Leader at our Summer Day Camps or the Camp Trackers overnight program.

 Feedback to Grow By

 At the end of each week the Program Mentor gives the Student Leader a written evaluation of their performance.
 We cover how the student was able to teach basic to complex outdoor educational skills, plus their leadership accomplishments for the all important social structure of the camp.
 Our staff makes signed copies of each evaluation available for use in portfolios for college admissions and other learning and professional goals.